MLsound/darwin-audio/README.md

 This is achieved through an automated framework that employs an evolutionary algorithm.
 This algorithm intelligently explores various FFmpeg (specifically, LAME MP3) encoding settings to identify optimal trade-offs.
 The framework orchestrates the entire process: it handles audio compression, evaluates the resulting audio quality using the specified metrics, and then leverages genetic algorithms to converge on a set of Pareto-optimal compression configurations specifically tailored to the input audio content.
 This approach helps users achieve a balance between file efficiency and listening experience.

+## 🎓 Project Context

+This framework was developed as the **final project for the "Evolutionary Algorithms" course** in the **Master's in Artificial Intelligence program** at the Faculty of Engineering, University of Buenos Aires (FIUBA, UBA).
+It was completed under the guidance of **Prof. Miguel Augusto Azar** (2025).

+---

 ❕Before running this project, you'll first need to successfully install the GST Peaq plugin for the GStreamer framework.
 That's no easy task, so I prepared a step-by-step guide to help with that purpose.

 ▸ [***Installation guide for GST Peaq & GStreamer***](./GStreamer_install.md)